caseykotowski/Stock-Analysis/README.md

         Next j
  ```
 This made sense to me, because I needed to move through both the array and the rows of data.
 However, nested loops increase the iterations exponentially.
 In my data set, I only had 12 stocks, each with many rows of data.
-My fictional client was thinking about analyzing all stocks using this code, which would cause the loop iterations to absolutely skyrocket.
-It only took a little over a second to run this code, but for more and more loops, the time to execute
+My fictional client was thinking about analyzing all stocks using this code, which would cause the loop iterations to skyrocket.
+It only took a little over a second to run this code, but for more and more loops, there is a longer waiting time.
 This code ran in 1.25 seconds for 2017 and 1.23 seconds for 2018.

 ![Original Code Run Time - 2017](https://github.com/caseykotowski/Stock-Analysis/blob/main/Resources/Code%20Timer%20-%202017%20Original.png)